Azure/c-logging/v2/devdoc/log_context_property_type_struct_requirements.md

 # `log_context_property_type_struct` requirements

-`log_context_property_type_struct` implements the code needed for handling a structure that contains several fields.
+`log_context_property_type_struct` implements the code needed for handling a type that saves the number of field in a "structure".

 ## Exposed API